Last Updated on

-Now I am 30.
+30 35.
 Not very old though.
-But ofcourse wiser than what I was 3 years back. 🙂
+But ofcourse wiser than what I was several years back. 🙂

 So do I change my stance now?

 I still pray for a long bear market.
-Not very long though.
+Not a very long one though.

-At 30, I have few decades worth of investing left in front of me.
+30 35, I still have a few decades worth of investing left in front of me.
 So since I will be a net buyer of stocks over the next decade (atleast), I will be happier to see falling prices.
-Even if markets remained where they are for next 10 years, it would work for me.
+Even if markets remained where they are for the next 10 years, it would still work for me.
+Ofcourse it will tough to digest a stagnant (or falling) period of multiple years as our tolerance for loss is not what we think it is.
+But still, it is what should work for me.

-I anyways don’t need that money for next 10 years.
-Lower prices allow me to buy more for same amount being invested.
+I anyways don’t need that money for the next 10 years.
+So lower prices allow me to buy more for same amount being invested.
 When markets rise later, I will benefit from having bought more shares.

 Think of it like this:

-We have a bull market for first 10 years (+12% growth).
-This is followed by bear market for next 10 years (-5% fall each year).
+We have a bull market for the first 10 years (+12% growth).
+This is followed by a bear market for the next 10 years (-5% fall each year).

-Result is that my Rs 10 lac investment (a lac each in first 10 year) ends up being just Rs 10.5 lacs (after 20 years)!
+The result is that my Rs 10 lac investment (a lac each in first 10 years) ends up being just Rs 10.5 lacs (after 20 years)!

 So being young and having a decade or two before me, which scenario is preferable?